 A development containing three or more dwelling units consolidated into a single structure qualifies for the Apt. development type.
 Standards for the Apt. development type further specify that an apartment contains common walls.
 Dwelling units within a building may be situated either wholly or partially over or under other dwelling units.
 The building must be pulled up to the street.
-On-site surface parking must be located to the rear of the building, and no on-site surface parking is permitted between the building and the street.
+On-site surface parking must be situated away from of the front of the property, and no on-site surface parking is permitted between the building and the street.
 Primary entrances must be prominent and street facing, and an elevated ground floor for residential uses is recommended to ensure privacy.